 Contactless position sensors are used in a variety of applications, including race cars, where they are used to measure steering angle and pedal angle.
 These sensors are highly reliable and accurate, and they can withstand the harsh conditions of racing.

-One of the key advantages of contactless position sensors is that they are redundant.
+One of the key advantages of magnetic position sensors is that they offer full redundancy.
 This means that they have two or more independent power supplies, so that if one fails, the other can continue to provide accurate data.
 This is important and mandatory in race cars, where any sensor failure can be costly and even dangerous.

-You can buy Piher rendundant or full redundant hall effect position sensors (separate power supplies) or you can even stack several simple sensors following Piher’s advise.
+You can buy Piher redundant or full redundant hall effect position sensors (separate power supplies) or you can even stack several simple sensors following Piher’s advice.

 Here are some of the benefits of using contactless position sensors in race cars:

-• Reliability: Contactless position sensors are highly reliable and can withstand the harsh conditions of racing.
+- Reliability: non contact position sensors are highly reliable and can withstand the harsh conditions of racing.

 How contactless position sensors work

-Contactless position sensors use a variety of technologies to measure position, but the most common technology is Hall effect sensing.
+Contactless angular or linear position sensors use a variety of technologies to measure position, but the most common technologies are Hall effect and Inductive sensing.
 Hall effect sensors use a magnetic field to measure the position of a target.

-The contactless position sensor is typically mounted on a shaft or axle, and the target is attached to the shaft or axle.
+The contact-less rotary position sensor is typically mounted on a shaft or axle, and the target is attached to the shaft or axle.
 The magnetic field generated by the sensor interacts with the target to create a voltage signal.
 The voltage signal is proportional to the position of the target.

 Applications for contactless position sensors in race cars